pkp/pkp-docs/learning-ojs/en/authoring.md

 In this chapter, you will learn about how an author works in OJS from registration through to proofreading the final galley.

+{% include video id="AJwDWdAu8BQ" provider="youtube" %}
+Write this text below the video link: This PKP School video explains how to register for a journal and submit an article.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDUKJbWtr4bgy133_jwoiqoF).

 ## Registering with the Journal

 To make a submission to an OJS journal, you will first need to register a user account with a journal and log in \(see [Registering with a Journal](./user-accounts#registering-with-a-journal)\).
 After that, when you login, you will be taken to your Dashboard.